GramuByto/GodotSimpleEventSystem/README.md

 # Limitations
 - Any changes in the Events array from the parent node will not reflect properly on the child node should another event is added/removed on the child node.
 If you accidentally did add/remove a new event, you can discard those changes to reapply the parent references.
+- You cannot change the child node's argument values.
+Should you wish to, do not advised, go to the parent node and then to the resource category of the event you wish.
+Check the `Local to Scene` boolean and save the node.
+Should any changes happen on the child node, you will no longer be able to change the said event arguments of the parent node.